Every day, countless people are sold into slavery, as slave owners make a profit off their misery.

 International Justice Mission is a global organisation with a plan to eliminate the slave trade everywhere.

-We help restore
+We rescue and restore victims

 We’re working all around the world to free people trapped in slavery.